 A subclass must implement all inherited abstract properties and methods to become a concrete class.
 Otherwise, the subclass is itself an abstract class.

 An abstract property

-A subclass of an abstract class is itself abstract if it does not define concrete implementations for all inherited abstract methods or properties.
+If a subclass of an abstract class does not define concrete implementations for all inherited abstract methods or properties, it is also abstract.

 Define an abstract method: